phSyz/LinkED/README.md

 * $rails s

-in browser, navigate to indicated local host (should be localhost:3000)
+In browser, navigate to indicated local host (should be localhost:3000)

 # LinkED